 - Political Sociology, Social Movements and Social Change; Religion, Society and politics; Urban Life and Politics; Islam and Modernity; Contemporary Middle East.

 My current research concerns an understanding of the Arab revolutions-- historically, comparatively, and sociologically.
 In particular I am interested in exploring the place of popular classes in these revolutions.
 I like to narrate the story of these (notably the Tunisian and Egyptian) revolutions from the perspective of subaltern classes.

 - Ph.D, Universoty of Kent (UK)

 Distinctions / Awards

 - Elected as Chair of Islam in the Modern World, University of Leiden; Inaugural Agha Khan Chair of Islamic Humanities at Brown University; Bastian Professor of Global and Transnational Studies, University of Illinois; Named as Ford Foundation Fellow, MacArthur Fellow, Open Society Fellow, Guggenheim Fellow, Wissenschaftskolleg Fellow, Berlin.

-- Global Religion and Politics; Megacities of Global South; Collective Action and Revolution; Middle Eastern Societies and Cultures
+- Global Religion and Politics; Megacities of Global South; Collective Action and Revolution; Social Movements; Middle Eastern Societies and Cultures

 - Life as Politics: How Ordinary People Change the Middle East. .
 2nd edition: Stanford University Press, 2013.